numpy/numpy/doc/neps/nep-0036-fair-play.rst

 -----

-This document aims to define a minimal set of rules that, when followed, will be considered good faith efforts in line with the expectations of the NumPy developers.
+This document aims to define a minimal set of rules that, when followed, will be considered good-faith efforts in line with the expectations of the NumPy developers.

 Our hope is that developers who feel they need to modify NumPy will